 Alstom: We need system experts from the operators and manufactures.

-They make clear, that they are not willing to contribute if there is no commitment from the other manufactures on the table.
+Alstom has expressed their intention not to contribute if there is no commitment from the other manufactures on the table.

-NS: is requesting all participants in the meeting about their attendance in the

-SSRS working group.
+NS: Has initiated an ad-hoc round the table survey, asking all attendees about their commitment of working in the planned SSRS working group.

 Results:

-UIC:

-are already supporting the openETCS project with facilities in the UIC.
-But

-there is at the moment no budget planned for a participation.
+UIC: Is not a registered project openETCS@ITEA2 partner, but is sponsoring the openETCS project with facilities in the UIC, however UIC has no budget planned for a participation.

 DB: Approved